 Performs regular maintenance and troubleshooting on analytical instruments

-Must obtain ASCP certification within 15 months of hire
+Must obtain ASCP certification in Chemistry or MLS within 12 months of hire

 Proficiency with email, spreadsheets, and word processing